rluijk/SmartContractSnippets/README.md

 # SmartContractSnippets
-Repository of interest smart contracts
+Repository of interesting smart contracts.
+Feel free to pick and choose.
+Mainly for my own use to keep track of interesting concepts